Infant FAQ

 Q. How many infants are cared for at one time?

-A. ABC’s Infant Program has 1 classroom that has a maximum capacity for 14 children.
+A. ABC’s Infant Program has one classroom with a maximum capacity for 14 children.
 However, ABC maintains the infant classroom under its capacity and provides care for no more than 12 infants at any point in time.
-This ensures that children have a more personal experience while being cared for at ABC.
+This ensures children have a more personal experience while being cared for at ABC.

 Q. Does ABC provide any enrichment classes for the children?
 Are there any additional costs involved?

-A. Infants enrolled in ABC’s program take part in monthly yoga enrichment classes.
-Enrichment classes are part of ABC’s regular program and there are no additional costs involved.
+A. Infants enrolled in ABC’s program participate in monthly yoga enrichment classes.
+Enrichment classes are part of ABC’s regular program, and no additional costs are involved.

 Q. Do I get a daily report or information about my child’s day?